PVDFEST: A PRACTICAL GUIDE

-The online schedule can be found here.
+The online schedule will be posted.
 Artist’s schedules change and production requirements shift so we want to make sure we give you all the correct info, please check back for most recent information.
 Printed programs will also be available at the Festival Information Booths; the primary booth is in front of the skating rink at Kennedy Plaza.

 What time does everything start on Saturday?
 When is the best time to arrive?

-The festival starts at 12pm on Saturday, June 3rd.
-Join us for the parade which starts at 4:30pm on Empire and Washington Streets and ends up at the main Kennedy Plaza stage click here if you want to march with us!
+The festival starts at 12 pm on Saturday.
+Join us for the parade which starts at 4:30 pm on Empire and Washington Streets and ends up at the main Kennedy Plaza stage if you want to march with us!

 I want a full experience at the festival.
 What’s the best way for me to do that?

 PVDFest 2018 will showcase a staggering range of eclectic and multidisciplinary arts, culture, and creativity from internationally-acclaimed artists to emerging talent, everything from jazz to salsa, storytelling to modern dance along the Washington Street Cultural Corridor and Greater Kennedy Plaza.
 With all the offerings available it would be hard to see everything!
 If there are one or two specific performances you really want to see, plan your afternoon and evening around them.
 Take a good look at the schedule and be willing to take a chance on something new and unfamiliar.
 Sometimes your most memorable experiences will be the surprises that you discover in unexpected places.

 I noticed Providence has more murals on the buildings, does that have anything to do with the festival?